James Douketis, MD, FRCPC

 Marc Carrier, MD, MSc, FRCPC

-Dr. Marc Carrier, M.D., FRCP(C), MSc. is an Associate Professor in the Faculty of Medicine, Departments of Medicine and Epidemiology at the University of Ottawa and a Senior Scientist in the Clinical Epidemiology Program of the Ottawa Hospital Research Institute.
+Dr. Marc Carrier, M.D., FRCP(C), MSc. is a Professor in the Faculty of Medicine, Departments of Medicine and Epidemiology at the University of Ottawa and a Senior Scientist in the Clinical Epidemiology Program of the Ottawa Hospital Research Institute.
 He is currently the Program Director for Adult Thrombosis Medicine Fellowship Program at the University of Ottawa.

 David Airdrie is an experienced leader and manager.
 David comes to Thrombosis Canada with the expertise required to grow and support the organization as it looks to the future.
 With over 25 years in the health care field, he brings experience in strategic development, knowledge translation, medical communications, community engagement and execution that will support Thrombosis Canada as it builds its capacity.
 His experience includes leading development of a broad range of medical education and communication programs in many therapeutic areas including thrombosis, developing innovative digital programs and developing strategic communications plans for many health care organizations.

 Jeffrey Habert, MD, CCFP, FCFP